tindyc/crypto_course/README.md

 As an Admin:
 * Add, edit, delete a product and its details.
 * Add, edit, delete a blog post and its details.
-* Delete comments that violate the site policy.
+* Edit or Delete comments that violate the site policy.
 * View order details
 * View messages from users
 * Manage user accounts